fastoch/Nest-Full-Course/TUTO.md

 ### Importante Note

-Note that we don't need to apply any validation decorators to update-user.dto.ts.
+Note that we don't need to apply any **validation decorators** to `update-user.dto.ts`.
-This is because it extends the partial type of CreateUserDto, and therefore it inherits the decorators from CreateUserDto.
+This is because it extends the **partial type** of CreateUserDto, and therefore it inherits the decorators from CreateUserDto.

-Now we've applied validation to our DTOs, but we cannot really check the requests that are coming in until we apply the validation pipes.
+Now we've applied **validation** to our DTOs, but we cannot really check the requests that are coming in until we apply the validation pipes.

 ## Applying validation pipes

-Back to our users.controller, let's import the pipe:
+Back to our users.controller, let's import the validation pipe:
 `import { Controller, Get, Post, Delete, Patch, Param, Body, Query, ParseIntPipe, ValidationPipe } from '@nestjs/common';`

 Then, we must insert this pipe inside the body of our POST requests: